The DEXA Scan: Body Fat, Muscle, and Bone Density Testing

 Total time in-office: about 10–15 minutes.

-DEXA vs. Other Body-Fat Tests
+DEXA vs. Other Body Composition Tests

 A dartboard metaphor shows the accuracy of DEXA as a bullseye, while other methods are less accurate, represented by darts around the board.